 The Second P: Place

-Businesses promote & sell products where they take leverage of their location.
+Businesses promote and sell products where they take leverage of their location.
 A strong demand makes the ideal place.

 How to Choose the Right Place?

-To select the perfect place for selling products & services, companies must consider these questions:
+To select the perfect place for selling products and services, companies must consider these questions: